 Sunset is a blue-collar town, with 35.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sunset is a town of transportation and shipping workers, managers, and sales and office workers.
 There are especially a lot of people living in Sunset who work in management occupations (16.48%), sales jobs (14.18%), and business and financial occupations (6.90%).

-Telecommuters are a relatively large percentage of the workforce: 31.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 31.42% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sunset is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Sunset’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.